rotisserie/eris/CONTRIBUTING.md

 * test (a change that only includes tests)
 * chore (a change to CI, etc)

 Lastly, make sure your commit is signed before submitting the pull request.
-If you're not sure how to do this, Github has helpful [instructions](https://help.github.com/en/github/authenticating-to-github/signing-commits) or you can ask us for help on Discord.
+If you're not sure how to do this, Github has helpful [instructions](https://help.github.com/en/github/authenticating-to-github/signing-commits).

 ### Fixing bugs